Entropia-Tracker/entropia-tracker.github.io/_pages/about.md

 permalink: /about/
 ---

-Entropia Tracker is a tracking software for the MMO Entropia Universe.
+Entropia Tally is a tracking software for the MMO Entropia Universe.
 Initially focused on hunting.

 ## Features